andynik/andynik.github.io/stem-projects.md

 ---
 layout: page
-title: Outreach
+title: STEM Projects
-permalink: /outreach/
+permalink: /stem-projects/
 ---

 <link rel="stylesheet" href="{{ '/assets/css/custom.css' | relative_url }}">

-### Outreach & Educational Projects
+### Educational Projects & Outreach

 Since 2016, I have been actively contributing to the growth of Ukrainian STEM talents by teaching mathematics & programming at summer camps and school-year classes, organising educational programs and competitions, and fostering a vibrant community of learners and educators.